 Preparing Ingredients

-Proper prep ensures efficiency and safety:
+First of all, proper prep ensures efficiency and safety:

 - Trim Ends: Remove stems, ends, or peels that may catch on the blade.